-Green Knob: Meet at Sims Pond overlook, milepost 295.7.
-2.3 miles, rated easy; trail goes under the BRP and over Green Knob, returning to Sims Pond parking area.
+Green Knob: Meet at Sims Pond overlook, milepost 295.7, 2.3 miles, 578' elevation gain, rated moderate; trail begins at Sims Pond with multiple crossings of Sims creek, goes under the BRP and over Green Knob.
+On the return side, you will find excellent views of Grandfather Mountain before returning to Sims Pond parking area.